 Back pain

-Poor performance, discomfort at work, strap defense, lack of hind leg involvement, shortened gait, gallop disunion, stiffness, discomfort when fitting...back pain in athletic horses often has non-specific, but nevertheless disabling, symptoms.
+Poor performance, discomfort at work, strap defense, lack of hindleg involvement, shortened gait, gallop disunion, stiffness - back pain in horses often has non-spedific but disabling symptoms.

-The horse’s back not only provides support for the rider’s saddle, but it is also the axis of strength transmission during locomotion/movement.
-Its integrity is essential to the horse’s ability to exercise.
+The horse’s back not only provides support for the rider’s saddle, but it is also the axis of strength transmission during locomotion.
+Its integrity is essential to the horse’s ability to move.
 Depending on the type of exercise, the constraints applied are different and so are the pathologies associated with them.
-Jumping horses, dressage horses, gallopers, trotters, and driving horses all have varying risk rates for developing back pain.
-Among these disciplines, jumping is probably the most demanding one for the horse’s back.
+Among several equestrian disciplines, show jumping is probably the most demanding one for the horse’s back.

 The horse’s back is part of the axial skeleton, itself composed of vertebrae and joints, around which muscles and ligaments are organized.
 Dynamically, the spine is capable of a lot of flexion, extension, lateroflexion, and torsion; therefore it is not a rigid axis between the front and the back.

-During extreme effort, on intense and poorly managed horses, or horses with bad conformation, certain lesions of these differents structures can appear.
+During extreme effort, on intense and poorly managed horses, or horses with bad conformation, certain lesions of these different structures can appear.
 Muscular, ligamentous, vertebral, and intervertebral lesions are common.
-More rarely, we can also see vertebrae fractures.
 In response to these lesions, adjacent muscles adapt to the spine’s sick state and movement wideness diminishes.
 The horse has a blocked back.

 The different steps of the examination reveal important details that allow a complete evaluation of the locomotion of the horse.
 Shortened gait, engaging default of a hind limb, dissociation when galloping, and lack of pelvic movement are signs indicating a possible back pathology in the horse.